 It is likely that you will need to live near your university, as many students travel around their own country – or even abroad – for their studies.
 Therefore it’s important that you find your ideal home away from home whilst studying, and consider this in your university choice.
 Universities will have some accommodation, but there will also be specific student accommodation in the local area designed for students’ needs.
 Things to consider are the commute to university, how long are you willing to travel to get to lectures?
 Size of the room – is there enough so you can feel organised?
 Communal areas – is there plenty of space you can comfortably use?
 Some student accommodations include private dining spaces, cinema & games rooms, and even rooftop gardens.

 There are exciting adventures and an opportunity to make plenty of memories ahead of you.
 The question is, will your university choice tick the boxes on your list?
-Student.com offers you great choices for your ideal student accommodation in cities such as London, Newcastle, Glasgow and many more.
+Student.com offers you great choices to choose from, so finding your ideal student home should be as easy as possible.